dr-daisuke-urano/PlantHyperspectralSVD/README.md

 ```

 ### Step 1: Normalization of leaf reflectance spectra with nIR bands.
 Leaf reflectance values are highly affected by lighting conditions.
 To minimize variations due to uneven lighting, we utilized the 890–910 nm bands as the reference to normalize leaf reflectance spectra.
-This choice of wavelength bands is because visible to far-red reflectances (400 - 750 nm) vary under various stresses, making them useful for plant stress diagnostics.
-On the other hand, leaf reflectance near 900 nm remains relatively stable regardless of plant growing conditions, which makes it ideal for normalizing the leaf reflectance spectra.
+This choice of wavelength bands is because visible to far-red reflectances (400 - 750 nm) vary under various stresses, making them useful for stress diagnostics.
+On the other hand, leaf reflectance near 900 nm remains relatively stable regardless of growing conditions, which makes it ideal for normalizing the leaf reflectance spectra.

 ### Step 1 procedure:
 ```python